VoxeLibre/VoxeLibre/mods/CORE/mcl_damage/API.md

 ## Callbacks

-To modify the amount of damage made by something:
+To modify the amount of damage dealt by something:

 ```lua
 --obj: an ObjectRef